cdapio/cdap/docs/developer-guide/source/intro.rst

 ======================================
 Data is compounding at a massive rate.
 Applications are becoming increasingly complex and data-intensive as developers try to extract value from the enormous trove of information.
 These applications, dubbed Big Data applications, scale with the unpredictable volume and velocity of incoming data with no need for re-architecting even while dealing with hundreds of petabytes of data.
 But building Big Data applications is difficult on many fronts.

-The challenge of building big data applications are manifold:
+The challenge of building Big Data applications are manifold:

 Steep learning curve
 --------------------